GermanRandle/quick-sort-parallel/README.md

 # quick-sort-parallel
-Comparing sequential and parallel implementations of quick sort
+Comparing sequential and parallel implementations of quick sort.

+### How to run

+TODO